Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Forecasting experiments

 \subsubsection{Models complexity}

-In this section, we present the parameter counts for the main forecasting baselines.
+In this section, we present the parameter counts and the inference time for the main forecasting baselines.
 Except for TimeFlow and DeepTime, the number of parameters varies with the number of samples, the look-back window, and the horizon.
 Thus, we report the number of parameters for two specific configurations, including a fixed dataset, a fixed look-back window, and a fixed horizon.
-In \cref{tab:weight_comparison_forecasting} we see that for PatchTST and DLinear, the larger the horizon, the more the number of parameters increases.
+In \cref{tab:weight_comparison_forecasting}, we see that for PatchTST and DLinear, the larger the horizon, the more the number of parameters increases.
+In \cref{tab:inference_time}, it is shown that all methods' computational time increases with the horizon, which is expected.
+Moreover, TimeFlow is slower than the baselines that use forward computations only.
+Still, on the Electricity dataset, for example, the method can infer for 321 samples a horizon of 720 values with a look-back window of 512 timestamps in less than 0.2s, which does not look prohibitive for many real-world usages.
+This is mainly due to the small number of gradient steps at inference.